 2 Practice and patience

-Groundwork is a prime opportunity to bond with your horse, so don’t turn it into a fight by losing patience if they struggle to do what you’re asking.
+Groundwork for horses is a prime opportunity to bond with each other, so don’t turn it into a fight by losing patience if they struggle to do what you’re asking.
 Some horses — like humans — are less nimble than others.
 Just take your time and reward the horse by taking the pressure off and praising them when they nail it.

 3 Work in the middle